natgonzalez2329/natgonzalez2329/README.md

 ## A little more about me...

 ````
  I'm a passionate self-taught and currently studying as a Front End Developer at Laboratoria CL.
-I am looking forward to absorb knowledge🧠, gain experience 🏭, creative🎨 and perceptive🔭 with a hands-on approach to problem-solving.
+I am looking forward to gain knowledge🧠 and experience 🏭, creative🎨 and perceptive🔭 with a hands-on approach to problem-solving.
 I enjoy coding for fun and love to explore and learn new things.
 ````

 *  🧐 Interested in full stack.
 Recent focus on backend.